Jenfer93/cross-course-project-Jenfer93/README.md

 - [Xxamp Control Panel](https://www.apachefriends.org/index.html)
 - [FileZilla](https://filezilla-project.org/)

+## Contribution

+If you want to contribute to this site - just make a pull request and push the changes!

 ## Contact

-This is where you can find my nonprivate social media:
+This is where you can find my social media:

 [My LinkedIn page](https://www.linkedin.com/in/jenny-marie-feragen-2a9a3a108/)